Skip to Content

 After the museum, we took a stroll through the famous Chapultepec Park, which is the largest park in Latin America.
 We definitely came back after seeing how lovely it is!

 But the big-ticket item on this agenda is visiting the Chapultepec Castle!
 This stunning 18th-century castle is massive, so we spent 2 hours exploring the exhibits.
-It’s now a museum, but its foundation’s date back to Aztec times, then was rebuilt and used by Emperors and many of Mexico’s presidents.
-There were some cool artifacts, like swords used to liberate Mexico during their fight for independence, and murals dating hundreds of years back.
+It’s now a museum, but its foundation dates back to Aztec times, then was rebuilt and used by Emperors and many of Mexico’s presidents.
+There were some cool artifacts, like swords used to liberate Mexico during its fight for independence, and murals dating back hundreds of years.

-We loved this tour and thought it was well worth the cost – we learned so much!
+We loved this tour and thought it was well worth the cost—we learned so much!
 It includes admission tickets to the Anthropology museum and the Chapultepec Castle, plus the guide who was like a walking encyclopedia.
-It’s $43 USD for a shared tour (up to 25 people) or $79 USD for a private tour, either option lasts for 5 hours.
+If you want a deeper connection to Mexico City’s history, this experience ties everything together beautifully!

 Where to Stay in Mexico City